twibiral/obsidian-execute-code/README.md

 - Key combination to execute all code blocks in a file
 - Overwrite python "plt.show()" to show the generated plot in the note (-> issue #13)
 - Shortcuts to insert current path etc into the code block -> "@vault" / "@file" / "@file_name"
-- Shortcut that can be used in a code blockto show any image or video in the note -> "@show(img)"
+- Shortcut that can be used in a code block to show any image or video in the note -> "@show(img)"
+- Error warning when the execution fails (e.g. when python isn't installed)

 ## Contribution
 All contributions are welcome.
-Just create a merge request or send me an email to : tim.wibiral(at)uni-ulm.de
+Just create a merge request or email me: tim.wibiral(at)uni-ulm.de